Miss Understood No. 7 — Slapping Back At Woke Culture

-In Episode No. 7 of Miss Understood, we reflect on Will Smith's 'culture shock moment' of the century before taking a deep dive into the negative effects of social media on consumers and influencers alike.
+In Episode No. 7 of Miss Understood, we reflected on Will Smith's 'culture shock moment' of the century before doing a deep dive into the negative effects of social media on consumers and influencers alike.

-Plus, we define "wokeism" and discuss its negative impact on society using some recent examples we have seen in the news.
+Plus, we defined "wokeism" and discussed its negative impact on society using some recent examples we have seen in the news.

 Sign up for Miss Understood email updates